cchauche/math-server/README.md

 ### Hint

-- There is a model called `History` which is provided to save and retrieve math operations.
+- There is a model called `History` which you can import and use to save and retrieve math operations.
 To simulate async interactions with a real database both methods return a promise.
+- Don't forget about tools like [CURL](https://flaviocopes.com/http-curl/) or [Postman](https://www.postman.com/downloads/) to test your routes as you build your server.

 # Server Routes